mototi/Leecode-practice/README.md

 # Leecode-practice
 This repository contains my solutions to various LeetCode problems.
-Each solution is organized by problem title and includes a brief description, my approach to solving the problem, and the code implementation.
+Each solution is organized by problem title and includes a brief description, and the code implementation.

 ## Repository Structure
 - Title of the Problem: A brief description of the problem.